Biden’s condemnation of riot violence ‘too late,’ Trump says; what the record shows on Dem's response

 This week, when riots erupted after the shooting of Jacob Blake in Kenosha, Wis., Biden’s initial response was to call for an investigation and for the police officers to be held “accountable.”
 He also talked about the need to “dismantle systemic racism."

 However, it was not until Wednesday that Biden himself condemned the violence that followed -- a day after his campaign had released a similar statement.
-A video statement begins with outrage about Blakes’ shooting.
-He then says that “protesting brutality is a right and absolutely necessary but burning down buildings is not protest -- it’s needless violence.”

-In that speech, and elsewhere, Biden spent considerably more time attacking police brutality and the response of the Trump administration -- particularly in Washington, D.C., where protesters were pushed back in for what critics said was a photo opportunity by President Trump at St. John’s Church.

-However, it was not until Wednesday that Biden himself condemned the violence that followed -- a day after his campaign had released a similar statement.
-A video statement begins with outrage about Blakes’ shooting.
+A video statement begins with outrage about Blake's shooting.
 He then says that “protesting brutality is a right and absolutely necessary but burning down buildings is not protest -- it’s needless violence.”

 “Violence that endangers lives.
 Violence that guts businesses and shutters businesses that serve the community,” he said.
 “That’s wrong.”